I Stay Away: Composition

 The track is notably softer than Alice in Chains's previous recordings on both Facelift and Dirt; however, despite the bright opening guitar riff and verse, the song's pre-chorus suddenly detours into dark and sludgy electric guitars and a haunting vocal harmony.
 The chorus then reintroduces the upbeat acoustic guitar accompanied by violins.
 An electric guitar solo plays during the bridge.

 Release and reception

-"I Stay Away" made its radio premiere in March 1994.
+Columbia Records serviced "I Stay Away" to US radio on May 3, 1994.
 It debuted at No. 39 on the Billboard Mainstream Rock Tracks chart on the week of May 14, 1994, and peaked at No. 10 in the week of July 2, 1994.
 The song was nominated for the Grammy Award for Best Hard Rock Performance in 1995.

 Ned Raggett of AllMusic said, "The seeming schizophrenia between massive rock crunch and gentle acoustic numbers was actually one of Alice in Chains' strongest traits, and on the brilliant "I Stay Away" the two impulses fused to create what on balance was the band's most uplifting song, sonically if not always lyrically."

 "I Stay Away" was featured on Guitar World and Guitar Player's "Top 30 12-string guitar songs of all time" list in 2016 at No. 26.